vasilvalkov/PhoneBook/README.md

-﻿### Description
+﻿# Description

-Application for storing an d managing contacts.
+Application for storing and managing contacts.

 ## Contacts list